 Pac-12 commissioner on expansion: ‘I think we’re at that point’

-The announcement of an eighth football-playing member and additional media partners is expected in the near future.
+The announcement of an eighth football-playing member and additional media partners is expected soon.

+Pac-12 holdovers Washington State and Oregon State will be joined by San Diego State, Boise State, Fresno State, Colorado State and Utah State of the Mountain West in football, while Gonzaga of the West Coast Conference will give the new-look league a national basketball power.

+Gonzaga doesn’t play football, so the Pac-12 must add at least one football-playing member before July 1, 2026 to reach the NCAA’s eight-team minimum to qualify as an FBS conference.

 “When we went out into the marketplace and talked to potential media rights partners, we were really looking for three different things,” Gould told Roth.
 “One of them, obviously, is incredible exposure.
 CBS is a leader in the sports industry and provides incredible reach and an incredible platform for us to show the world what the new Pac-12 is going to be.